“Don’t you get it? They’re just people!” Ben said.

-“Who are these white folks,” the Being said stopping mid chew.
+“Who are these white folks,” the Being said intently.

 “White people, like the guy that plays Iron Man.
 Oh, he don’t get it?
-You see, we,” Jeremy said rubbing his skin, “are black folks, POC, brown what ever, but not white.
+You see, we,” Jeremy said rubbing the skin on the back of one hand with his other hand, “are black folks, POC, brown what ever, but not white.
 White folks are in charge of this world.”
-The being stands frowning.
+The Being stands, frowning.

 “I thought you said there were no heroes.”

 “Oh, white folks ain’t no bodies heroes.
-They just decide they want a spot and then take it.
+They just decide they want a spot and then they take it.
 They will kill by any means necessary anyone who gets in their way.”
-The being stops eating again and his screen starts flickering again.
+The being stops eating again as the screen returns and starts flickering again.

 “Jeremy, shut up.”